-The intensive approach engages youth in group lessons, rehearsals and performance, while emphasizing peer learning and community engagement.
-The goals of El Sistema center on developing critical life skills and laying the groundwork for success.
+The movement’s intensive approach engages youth in group lessons, rehearsals, and performance, while emphasizing peer learning and community engagement.
+The goals of the El Sistema movement center on developing critical life skills and laying the groundwork for success.

-Over the last five years, the El Sistema model has become a worldwide phenomenon as more music and education leaders have visited Venezuela and been inspired to adapt the program to their communities.
-Others have learned about El Sistema through the news media—including the news program 60 Minutes, which profiled the organization—as well as through the popularity of Los Angeles Philharmonic Music Director Gustavo Dudamel, have supported the model and encouraged its use in the United States and around the world.
+Since its founding, the El Sistema model has been adopted worldwide as more music and education leaders have been inspired to adapt the program to their communities.
+El Sistema alumni, such as Los Angeles Philharmonic Music Director Gustavo Dudamel, have supported the model and encouraged its use in the United States and around the world.